Method¶

 For weakly coupled nuclei, we define the transition symmetry functions

 Replacing the symmetry function symbol using sub-shell letter designations becomes more cumbersome in this case.
-When the \(\ell\) are zero on all nuclei except one, we identify these functions as
+When the \(\ell\) values are zero on all nuclei except one, we identify these functions as

-For weakly coupled homonuclear spins it is also convenient to define
+For weakly coupled homonuclear spins, it is also convenient to define

 Below is an energy level diagram of two coupled spin \(I=1/2\) nuclei with transition labeled according to their transition symmetry function values.
 Note that each transition has a unique set of transition symmetry function values.

-Single-Spin Queries
+Single-Spin Queries¶

 Based on the review above, we now know for the spin \(I=1\), the transition \(\ketbra{-1}{0}\) can be selected with \({(\text{p}_I,\text{d}_I) = (-1,1)}\).
-In mrsimulator, this transition is selected during a SpectralEvent using the SymmetryQuery and TransitionQuery objects, as defined in the code below.
+In MRSimulator, this transition is selected during a SpectralEvent using the SymmetryQuery and TransitionQuery instances, as defined in the code below.

 from mrsimulator.method.query import SymmetryQuery, TransitionQuery